theodi/synthetic-data-tutorial/README.md

 ## Overview

-In this tutorial you are aiming to open A&E data.
+In this tutorial you are aiming to open A&E data from multiple hospitals.
 However, this data obviously contains some sensitive personal information about people's health and can't be openly shared.
-By removing and adapting identifying information in the data we can greatly reduce the risk that patients can be re-identified.
+By removing and altering certain identifying information in the data we can greatly reduce the risk that patients can be re-identified.

 The practical steps involve:

-1. Create an A&E admissions dataset which will contain personal information.
+1. Create an A&E admissions dataset which will contain (pretend) personal information.
 2. Run some anonymisation steps over this dataset to generate a new dataset with much less re-identification risk.
-3. Take this pseudoanonymous dataset and generate multiple synthetic datasets from it which reduces the re-identification risk even further.
+3. Take this pseudo-anonymous dataset and generate multiple synthetic datasets from it to reduce the re-identification risk even further.
 4. Analyse the synthetic datasets to see how similar they are to the original data and if they're still useful.

 You may be wondering, why can't we just do synthetic data step?
 If it's synthetic and doesn't contain any personal information?

 Not exactly.
-Patterns picked up in the original data and transferred to the .
-This is especially true for outliers - for instance if
+Patterns picked up in the original data can be transferred to the synthetic data.
+This is especially true for outliers.
+For instance if there is only one person from an certain area over 85 and this shows up in the synthetic data, we would ben able to re-identify them.

 ## Credit to others

-This tutorial is inspired by the [NHS England and ODI Leeds' research](https://odileeds.org/events/synae/) in to creating a synthetic dataset from their hospitals accident and emergency admissions.
+This tutorial is inspired by the [NHS England and ODI Leeds' research](https://odileeds.org/events/synae/) in to creating a synthetic dataset from NHS England's accident and emergency admissions.
 Please do read about their project, as it's really interesting and great for learning about the trade-offs in creating synthetic data.
-Just to be clear, we're not using their exact data, but create our own simple mock version of it.
+Just to be clear, we're not using their data but are creating our own simple, mock version of it.
 We, of course, don't have access to the NHS's highly sensitive A&E data!

 Also, the synthetic data generating library we use is [DataSynthetizer](https://homes.cs.washington.edu/~billhowe//projects/2017/07/20/Data-Synthesizer.html) and comes as part of this codebase.
 It's an excellent piece of software and their research is well worth checking out.